STFUjs/STFU/README.md

 </Small>

-In STFU7 & STFU8, STFUf, or the binary STFU*, Contexts are more exactly referenced.
-SEE ABOVE.
+In STFU7 & STFU8, STFUf, and the binary STFU* + STFUx, Contexts are more exactly referenced.
+SEE STFU8.

 <h3>@(@)() in Text Examples</h3>